 Mikiko S. Ludden, Asian Studies

 Emelie Peine, Economics

 George Erving, Honors & Humanities Program

-If you are interested in living in one of these theme houses, or in creating a new theme house, contact Residence Life by February 1 to be connected with faculty and staff advising each house.
+If you are interested in living in one of these theme houses contact Residence Life by February 1 to be connected with the faculty/staff advisor of each house.